 How to evaluate charitable work

 Evaluation is about asking the most fundamental questions: Are we making a difference?
 How can we improve?
 Are we reaching the right people?
 How does our programme lead to change?
 By asking these questions, you can learn what changes occur, how change happens, and what causes change.

 This guidance has been produced for Building Connections Fund grant-holders but can be applied to any activities aimed at reducing loneliness.
 It is designed to complement the What Works Centre for Wellbeing’s Brief guide to measuring loneliness.

 This guidance consists of three sections:

-Section 1 outlines the national measures of loneliness.
+- The national measures of loneliness.
 All organisations working on tackling loneliness should consider if they can use these to evaluate their work.

-Section 2 takes you through five steps for developing and implementing a measurement framework for evaluating your work.
+- Five steps for developing and implementing a measurement framework for evaluating your work.

 - Practical advice for using different approaches and methods for data collection and analysis.
 We also outline key evaluation considerations relating to research ethics and data protection.